 The feeling it brings is so real that I think few games can compare.
 Skate 3 also has a higher learning curve than most of the previous games I have experienced.
 While this may discourage many players, I think that if you don’t give up on it too early, what you get is quite rewarding.

 If you have mastered some cool tricks and want to share your skills with the world, Skate 3 allows you to record, edit, and share the video with other players.

 For players who wish to compete or cooperate with other players, Skate 3 has several online modes to support you.

 All of these benefits make what I pay for the money-well-spent.
 My friends and I enjoy the game very much.

-Another thing I don’t like about the game is its frame-rate.
-For example, when you are the only character performing onscreen, the actions are smooth and fast.
+The frame-rate sometimes drops.
+For example, when you are the only character performing on screen, the actions are smooth and fast.
 When there are a lot of activities going on, the game might grind or halt.

 In my opinion, Skate 3 is a great game and suitable for teens.